pawel-napieracz/cordova-plugin-onegini/docs/public/api-reference/user/is-user-registered.md

 # Is User Registered

-You can check any time if a certain Profile Id has been registered by using this function:
+You can check at any time if a certain profile ID has been registered by using this function:

 ## `onegini.user.isUserRegistered`